scott-w/marionette.collectionhelper/docs/rationale.md

 of collection, we should be able to get even more performance from the current implementation.
 If we remove the `filter` and `sort` implementations from the `CollectionView` then we no longer have to account for this internal state.

+### Server-side considerations

+Most server-side integration is currently developed ad-hoc in each project.
+An ideal solution is to provide clean hooks and documented methods for interacting with a RESTful HTTP API.
+Whilst this is a "simpler" integration in that it is just intended to pass information through to the API, an idea situation is to give some nice hook-points and options to bind quickly.

 ## Proposals